How do I become a volunteer?

 There are several ways to volunteer with us!
 We separate them into front line work, committee work and activism/event planning.
 Some of the roles are:

 FRONT LINE VOLUNTEERING

-Court Support and/or Face-to-Face Counselor – After working on the Crisis Line for one year, some volunteers move to in-person support and counsel survivors as volunteer Counselors.
-They also can (in conjunction with counseling or not) accompany survivors to various court proceeding including criminal court, family court, medical appointments, immigrations related court proceedings
+Court Support and/or Face-to-Face Counsellor – After working on the Crisis Line for one year, some volunteers move to F2F Counselling.
+Some volunteers become court support workers, accompanying survivors to various court proceeding including criminal court, family court, medical appointments, immigration related court proceedings

 We have several committees that convene throughout our year.
 These include:

 Take Back the Night Community Planning Committee – After 35 years we are still fighting for our right to walk the streets at night and live violence-free lives.
 Join our committee that usually starts meeting in August.